 Besides being a great way to add more usable space to your home, conservatories are fantastic home investments.
 But when it comes to conservatory prices, what exactly should you expect to pay?

-There are many different styles of available and the average cost of a conservatory can vary widely depending on where you are in the country, the type you choose and who you contract to do the installation.
+There are wide range styles of available and the average cost of a conservatory can vary widely depending on where you are in the country, the type of conservatory you choose and who you contract to do the installation.
+Additionally you need to decide whether you want a hard wood install or a UPVC conservatory.

 In this prices guide, we’ll look at the different types of conservatories that are available and average cost of each style.

 A written quote for the supply and full installation including any extras mentioned is what you want before you agree to anything.
-Prices including installation are usually standard but do your checks.
+With conservatories prices including installation are usually standard but do your checks.

 Below, we’ll take a closer look at the design features and typical conservatory construction costs.